Ellen (Gardiner) Reid1

 Under date of February 14, 1900, just two months before his marriage to Miss Baily, he writes discouragingly to the same cousin, chides him for not answering his letters and threatens to "cut this miserable life damnably sudden."
 Forbes was looking forward to his marriage and the shadows of the past -- a bride whom he had led to the altar and promised to "love, honor and obey," and to whom he was still united by God and man made laws -- haunted him, and in desperation he writes: " I want to know about Alice, as my future depends on it.
 I will tell you, honestly, I will not live such a life as I have been doing for anything there is in this life.
 I can put my shoulder to the wheel and will do so.

-3. [S2632] JWW Forbes, Bigamy, Forbes Accuser Roasted
+The Union Democrat. - [S2632] JWW Forbes, Bigamy, Forbes Accuser Roasted

 It seems that the Rev. B. J. Gibbons, of Big Oak Flat, has been roasted by several individuals for taking a more or less prominent part in the arrest ofr J.W.
 Forbes on a charge of bigamy, and District Attorney Westhall, of Stanislaus county, is out with a card in the "Tuolumne Prospector" to the effect that the reverend gentleman was pressed into the business against his will.

-4. [S2630] JWW Forbes, Bigamy, Mr. Forbes Skips Out.
+The Union Democrat, 3 May 1901. - [S2630] JWW Forbes, Bigamy, Mr. Forbes Skips Out.

 He had no good defense to make to the charge of bigamy upon which he was to be tried.